 Global Studies is a truly interdisciplinary programme.
 It is the only Bachelor in the Netherlands to have 6 faculties equally teaching in the programme.
 This means that experts will help you to integrate knowledge from different disciplines to better understand and intervene in complex global problems.
-You will study with an international group of students, receive two years of language training, and have the opportunity to conduct a field study in the Global South.
+You will study with an international group of students, receive two years of language training, and have the opportunity to conduct a field study.

 Why Salomé chose to study Global Studies:

 “I based my decision to study here on the contents of the programme and not so much on the city.
 So, you could say that Maastricht in fact chose me!
 I chose Global Studies because of the interdisciplinary character.”

 What she enjoys most about the programme:

 “We discuss issues from different angels within one course, instead of having courses in strictly defined disciplines.
 For example, when we discuss the issue of statelessness in class, we talk about the international law perspective because not all states have signed treaties to protect stateless people.
 We also take an economical perspective and ask: why did people leave their country?
 And we also take the psychological element into account by asking how an individual manages to be separated from their family.”